 What is the best meat bird feed?
-That depends on your goals and preferences, but the most important thing to look at is the protein content.
+That depends on your preferences, as well as what's available in your area.
 For starter feed, 23% protein is a good place to start, before switching to a grower feed that has 20-22% protein.
-If you're not sure which feed is right for you, ask your local feed dealer for recommendations.
+You can reference our

 Can I breed these chickens at home?
 This meat bird is a hybrid, so you will not get the same results if you choose to breed them on your own.
 To get the same quality birds with desirable attributes, it's best to order them from a hatchery.